Yerida: India

+Between 40,000 and 60,000 Israelis have either emigrated to or established long-term residency in India, and live primarily in Goa and Maharashtra.
+There is a small community of young Israelis in India who move after their military service.
+Some stay for religious reasons to help local Jews.

 Italy

 Israelis frequently visit Italy for education, work, tourism, and scientific and artistic exchanges.
 In the last ten years 105 books of Italian authors were translated from Italian to Hebrew.
 A strong community of Italqim who have made aliyah to Israel have strengthened cultural ties and promoted Italian culture in the country.
 The Italian Cultural Institute recently initiated and organized a series of activities in the Cultural Center of the Jews of Libyan extraction in Or Yehuda, where recently a course of the Italian language has been launched.

 The two Countries signed a Cultural Agreement in Rome on 11 November 1971.